tommybobbins/AWSDevOpsExam/README.md

 ## AWS Step Functions

  * Used for workflow dependencies (c.f.
-IFTTT)
+IFTTT).
+Retry and Reuse
  * Sequential steps - serial.
  * Branching steps - decision tree.
  * Parallel steps - Fan out.
  * For Application Integration, use step functions
  * Uses the concept of a state machine and allows serverless applications to be visualised.
 Each step can be triggered and tracked.
+Amazon state language.
+Start State/Final State.
  * Each state of each step is logged which allows diagnosis of what went wrong and where